AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

   \varepsilon_{Max} = \frac{\left( \frac{50}{\left( 5 \right)^4} \right) \bar v_{Jet}^3}{D_{Jet}}

-The measured dimensionless coefficient, :math:`\Pi_{JetRound}`, is proportional to the fraction of the kinetic energy that is dissipate in the time required for the jet to travel a distance equal to its original diameter.
+The measured dimensionless coefficient, :math:`\Pi_{JetRound}`, is proportional to the fraction of the kinetic energy that is dissipated in the time required for the jet to travel a distance equal to its original diameter.
 The higher this coefficient the faster the jet dissipates its energy.
 The coefficient is only a function of the geometry of the jet and thus round jets and plane jets have different coefficients.

 .. math::